reckonfiu/server/README.md

      Users should not be allowed to use the API without being logged in.
 * **Implement ORM framework library**

-     In order to keep the data embedded model consistent let's implemented ORM **Humongolus** https://github.com/entone/Humongolus
+     In order to keep the data embedded model consistentin mongo let's implement ORM posibly using **Humongolus** https://github.com/entone/Humongolus